List of Super Smash Bros. series characters: Playable characters

 Each game in the series has a number of playable characters, referred to as "fighters", that are taken primarily from Nintendo franchises.
 There are 89 total fighters across the series.
 Starting with Super Smash Bros.
-Brawl, characters from non-Nintendo franchises began to make playable appearances, Each character has multiple alternate costumes, some, such as Villager, having both male and female costumes.
+Brawl, characters from non-Nintendo franchises began to make playable appearances.
+Each character has multiple alternate costumes; some, such as Villager, have both male and female versions.
 Each game has multiple unlockable characters that can only be used if certain conditions are fulfilled.

 All games have featured fighters that largely share their moves and abilities with another fighter on the roster, but with minor differences in their presentation and gameplay.
 In Super Smash Bros.
 Melee, all of these characters, known as "model swap characters" according to the Japanese website, were unlockable, but were distinguished from other unlockable characters in that their portrait was added next to the character they were based on instead of filling in one of the placeholder slots at the bottom of the select screen.
 In Ultimate, several of these characters were officially labeled as "Echo Fighters".
 They have an option either to be displayed next to or within the character portrait from which they are based on.